-If you are a first-time user of Hydrology Studio and are ready to jump in and start producing, this tutorial will help you.
-It teaches you how to produce a routine pre- and post-development drainage study including a detention pond design with Hydrology Studio.
-Just follow through this one example, even though it may look overwhelming at first, and you’ll be knocking out these types of projects in merely minutes.
+This tutorial teaches you how to produce a routine pre- and post-development drainage study including a detention pond design using Hydrology Studio.
+Just follow through this one example and you’ll be knocking out these types of projects in merely minutes.
 You’ll produce the most elegant designs too.

 You’ll start with a 10-acre undeveloped site, “Meadow in good condition”.
 The site will be transformed into an industrial complex.
 Our task is to attenuate the peak runoff rate produced by the development to that of the pre-developed condition for the 2, 10 and 100-year return periods.

 We are going to use the SCS (NRCS) hydrograph method using an IDF based synthetic “Balanced Storm” 6-hr duration for producing the runoff hydrographs.
 This design storm and IDF curves are already installed as defaults that come with your software, out-of-the-box.
 So there’s nothing you’ll need to do with that if you plan to follow along.

 You can, however, use any other design storm such as one of the NRCS 24-hour distributions if you like.
 The procedure is the same.